Byndyusoft/Byndyusoft.AspNetCore.Mvc.ModelBinding/README.md

 }
 ```

+# Benchmarking

+BenchmarkNet was used to measure form streamed file performance.

 # Contributing

 To contribute, you will need to setup your local environment, see [prerequisites](#prerequisites).
 For the contribution and workflow guide, see [package development lifecycle](#package-development-lifecycle).